 There’s not a particular place that it’s good to buy routers from, as they aren’t technically considered a specialist product.
 A lot of well-known tech companies like Netgear and Asus do make routers as well.
 Just do a little research, check out the reviews, and find the router that works best for what you need it for.

 The downsides to using your own router

 There are two main downsides to replacing the ISP router with your own: the expense and the responsibility.

 But buy your own and the buck stops with you.
-You have to configure it, monitor it and troubleshoot it should it go wrong.
-You may need to set your ISP router to modem only or bridged mode, or call your ISP and have them allow your router’s MAC address onto their network.
+You have to configure it, monitor it, and troubleshoot it should something go wrong.
+You may also need to set your ISP router to modem only or bridged mode, or call your ISP and have them allow your router’s MAC address onto their network.
 Your ISP may also not be able to help you if you have any problems with your router, so if you don’t know how to fix it, you’ll need to pay to get someone else to look at it.

-But if you’re happy with that, using your own router is a definite step forward in optimising and taking control of your network.
+But if you’re happy with that, using your own router is a definite step forward in optimising and taking control of your home network.

 The free router from your ISP works well for most people and is the best option if you're just concerned about getting broadband with home Wi-Fi and aren't interested in the technical details.

 But if you want to better protect your broadband, improve Wi-Fi speeds, or just learn more about networking, then buying your own router is a great idea.
 If you mostly use Wi-Fi to access the internet, a new router can definitely improve your speeds and the reach of your broadband.
 It also gives you the opportunity to do things like create a guest network for visitors.